rokob/rokob.github.com/_posts/2018-01-15-two-years-of-skydiving.md

 hand you might think to yourself, gee I'm smarter than these guys I should be able to handle these situations.
 You can answer all the questions in the classroom about what to do in certain malfunction scenarios.
 But, on the other hand, once you are out the door, the important part is your ability to handle sensory overload and still have a functioning brain.
-So you might think your smarter than some skydivers, and you may very well have more raw intelligence, but that means jack shit when it comes to your initial ability to skydive.
+So you might think you're smarter than some skydivers, and you may very well have more raw intelligence, but that means jack shit when it comes to your initial ability to skydive.
 It teaches you not to judge people based on your preconceptions of what matters.
 There are certain aspects where intelligence will benefit you,